10 Things to Do in and Near Liberia, Costa Rica

 Situated in Costa Rica’s northwest region, Liberia is a major gateway to some of Costa Rica’s most intriguing places.
 With a population of roughly 55,000 and its own international airport, this city makes a perfect base for a tour to Costa Rica, to enjoy the nearby rainforests, volcanoes, and tropical beaches of Guanacaste's Gold Coast.
-One of Costa Rica’s oldest towns, Liberia has rich colonial history as well as a distinct local cowboy culture, which creates interesting opportunities for tourism.
+One of Costa Rica’s oldest towns, Liberia has a rich colonial history as well as a distinct local cowboy culture, which creates interesting opportunities for tourism.

 Whether you spend the day adventuring outdoors in the diverse region or enjoying the museums of this old colonial town, Liberia is a top destination for a Costa Rica holiday.
 As you plan your trip, make sure to include these activities on your visit to Liberia.

 An excellent option for a day trip being just 30 km northeast of town, Rincón de la Vieja National Park offers the best outdoor adventures of all Liberia tourist attractions.
 Test your bravery as you hike or bike through this volcanic terrain, which is home to the active Rincón de la Vieja volcano and the dormant Miravalles volcanoes.
 Witness impressive geothermal activity as you pass alongside bubbling mud pots.
 End your day with a relaxing soak in one of the many natural thermal springs.

 - Best time to visit: December to February, as the drier weather will provide optimal conditions for outdoor activities and these months boast lush scenery.

 - Good to know: Rincón de la Vieja National Park is located in a rural area with few commercial services and poor cell reception.
-Pack a lunch, water, and other necessary essentials for the day before leaving Liberia.
+Pack some lunch, water, and other necessary essentials for the day before leaving Liberia.

 Thrill-seekers exploring what to do in Liberia, look no further than the Tenorio River.
-Starting in Las Cañas, 50 km southeast from Liberia, a whitewater rafting tour will take you through some of Costa Rica’s biggest rapids.
-Throughout the journey, experience a variety of class III and IV rapids, before bracing yourself for the drop down the 12-foot class V cascade.
+Starting in Las Cañas, 50 km southeast of Liberia, a whitewater rafting tour will take you through some of Costa Rica’s biggest rapids.
+Throughout the journey, experience a variety of class III and IV rapids, before bracing yourself for the drop-down of the 12-foot class V cascade.

 - Best time to visit: June to October for full, rip-roaring rapids